This post is sponsored by Mom it Forward and their Partners PulsePledge.com, all opinions are my own.

 The Protein Bowl Toppers

-For the rest of the bowl I wanted to use things that would enhance and compliment the flavors, so I added tomatoes and cilantro, which bring some acidity and flavor.
+For the rest of the Pulled Pork and Pulse Protein Bowl I wanted to use things that would enhance and compliment the flavors, so I added tomatoes and cilantro, which bring some acidity and flavor.
 But I also added some roasted chickpeas (another pulse) because the added crunch is super fun.
 Then I topped it all with a dressing I found in my local produce section.
 It is just a premade creamy avocado salsa verde dressing, which was similar to an avocado ranch.
 So make your own, or look for something similar.
 It was such a nice flavor compliment.

-I have been really into meal prep lately, and I loved these bowls for meal prep.
+I have been really into meal prep lately, and I loved these Pulled Pork and Pulse Protein Bowl for meal prep.

-Because I knew I would want to use this recipe for meal prep to make lunches easier, as well as to have something to send to work with my husband, I packaged it to keep things as tasty and awesome as possible.
+Because I knew I would want to use this Pulled Pork and Pulse Protein Bowl recipe for meal prep to make lunches easier, as well as to have something to send to work with my husband, I packaged it to keep things as tasty and awesome as possible.

 - Main ingredients: I put the pork and pulse salad together, because the 3 bean salad is great warm or cold, so I could reheat it with the pork without a problem.